bard-rr/deploy/aws/README.md

 # AWS Deployment Script

 This script will deploy a containerized version of Bard to Amazon's Elastic Container Service (ECS).
-This solution allows for an easy deployment of Bard that scales well thanks to the managed cloud technology offered by AWS.
+This solution allows for a cloud deployment of Bard that's easeier to manage, thanks to the technology offered by AWS.

 ## Setting up the script